-In terms of mental and physical benefits for your pet, an afternoon at the park is like a dozen walks on a leash.
+An afternoon at the park is like a dozen walks on a leash.
+In terms of mental and physical benefits for your pet, there is little that can compare.
 They get a chance to run free and get off the leash.
 Your dog gets to play with other dogs.

 It keeps their weight down, their muscle toned up.
 It keeps your dog social.
 So what are you waiting for let's get going?

 We highly recommend an ID or name tag with your pets contact information engraved on it.
-You should include the dog's name, phone, and address at a minimum.
-Some ID tags will allow for more information, including your name and an additional phone number can’t hurt.
+Include the dog's name, phone, and address at a minimum.
+Some ID tags allow for more information, including your name and a new phone number can’t hurt.
 A pet collar and sturdy leash for non-enclosed “leash dog parks.”

 Finding your local dog park is as easy as clicking the link: “Dog Parks Near Me,” finding the right one is always the hard part.
 There are many sites on the web for people parks, just not so much for our furry friends.